 Common tools in the cold chain range from refrigerated trucks to smart tracking solutions such as refrigerated asset tracking systems.
 The first step is the mobile refrigeration unit.
 No matter what the goods are, they are always on the way to their next destination or the end-use site.
 This means there are always several tools in use.
 Mobile refrigeration was first put to use in the 1940s.
 Now, there are trucks, warehouses, and ships all designed to keep goods at the correct temperature.
 On top of this, properly insulated packaging keeps smaller units well controlled.
 These might include thermal blankets, vacuum insulated panels, vacuum flasks, or other insulators.

 While these refrigerated units are much like the bread-and-butter of cold chain, they are very limited without the proper tracking solutions.
 Each year, more and more goods are shipped around the globe via cold chain logistics.
 They're moving faster, more often, and in larger quantities.
 More importantly, there are more third party providers to choose from than ever before.
 That means expectations also grow higher each year.

 Sensor data tracking helps shipping operators ensure their goods maintain the correct atmosphere and arrive intact.
 This sensor data is crucial for everyone involved.
 Upon reaching the destination, sensor data will likely be handed over to the customer as proof goods have been cared for.
 Should something go wrong, the transport operator can show that it was not due to any oversight on their side.
-BLE, RFID, and WiFi can all be used for cold chain.
+Bluetooth LE, RFID, and WiFi can all be used for cold chain.